justinalsing/speculator/README.md

 ### demo

-A basic demo of loading and calling a pre-trained model (Prospector-alpha) can be found in `speculator_demo.ipynb`
+A basic demo of loading and calling a pre-trained model (Prospector-alpha) can be found in `examples/speculator_demo.ipynb`.
+For training your own model, you can use the template given in `examples/speculator_training_demo.ipynb`.

 ### updates and collaboration